dil-ddaradics/ai-sandbox/README.md

 # AI Sandbox

 A turn-key workflow for spinning up isolated AI development sandboxes for every Git branch on your machine.
 Seamlessly switch between branches while keeping your development environment and AI assistants isolated and branch-specific.
+AI Sandbox was designed with a primary goal: enabling AI agents to run with full autonomy in isolated environments, eliminating the need to check every command while maintaining security.

 ## Table of Contents
 - [Why AI Sandbox?](#why-ai-sandbox)